snowch/biginsight-examples/examples/README.md

-See the file in each project for instructions how to run the example.
+See the README file in each project for instructions how to run the example.